Glyph Metrics: Fine-Tune xAdvance, xOffset, and yOffset

 Individual Settings

-Section titled “Individual Settings”For any selected glyph, you can override the following:
+Section titled “Individual Settings”For any selected glyph, you can override:

-- xAdvance: Sets a custom advance width for the selected character.
+- xAdvance: Custom advance width for the selected character.

-- xOffset: Applies a unique horizontal offset to this glyph.
+- xOffset: Unique horizontal offset for this glyph.

-- yOffset: Applies a unique vertical offset to this glyph.
+- yOffset: Unique vertical offset for this glyph.

 Common Use Cases